KabirBakhshaei/bayesian-inverse-heat-transfer/README.md

 #### Instructions for Replacing Files:

-1. After cloning the ITHACA-FV repository, navigate to the following directory inside the cloned ITHACA-FV repo:
+1. **Replace files in the ITHACA-FV repository**:

+    a.
+Inside `ITHACA-FV/src/`, replace `ensembleClass.C`, `ensembleClass.H`, `muq2ithaca.C`, and `muq2ithaca.H` with the corresponding files from the `Changed codes` folder:

     ```bash
-    cd ITHACA-FV/src/
-    ```

-2. Replace the following files with the corresponding files in the `Changed codes` folder:
-    - Replace `ensembleClass.C` with the modified `ensembleClass.C` from the `Changed codes` folder.
-    - Replace `ensembleClass.H` with the modified `ensembleClass.H` from the `Changed codes` folder.

-    Use the following commands to copy and replace the files:

-    ```bash
     cp /path/to/your/repo/Changed\ codes/ensembleClass.C ITHACA-FV/src/
     cp /path/to/your/repo/Changed\ codes/ensembleClass.H ITHACA-FV/src/
+    cp /path/to/your/repo/Changed\ codes/muq2ithaca.C ITHACA-FV/src/
+    cp /path/to/your/repo/Changed\ codes/muq2ithaca.H ITHACA-FV/src/
     ```

+    b.
+Inside `ITHACA-FV/src/Fang2017filter_wDF`, replace `Fang2017filter_wDF.C` and `Fang2017filter_wDF.H` with the corresponding files from the `Changed codes` folder:

+    ```bash
+    cp /path/to/your/repo/Changed\ codes/Fang2017filter_wDF.C ITHACA-FV/src/Fang2017filter_wDF/
+    cp /path/to/your/repo/Changed\ codes/Fang2017filter_wDF.H ITHACA-FV/src/Fang2017filter_wDF/
+    ```
+    c.
+Inside `ITHACA-FV-KF/src/ITHACA_FOMPROBLEMS/sequentialIHTP`, replace `sequentialIHTP.C`, `sequentialIHTP.H`, and `createThermocouples.H` with the corresponding files from the `Changed codes` folder:

+    ```bash
+    cp /path/to/your/repo/Changed\ codes/sequentialIHTP.C ITHACA-FV-KF/src/ITHACA_FOMPROBLEMS/sequentialIHTP/
+    cp /path/to/your/repo/Changed\ codes/sequentialIHTP.H ITHACA-FV-KF/src/ITHACA_FOMPROBLEMS/sequentialIHTP/
+    cp /path/to/your/repo/Changed\ codes/createThermocouples.H ITHACA-FV-KF/src/ITHACA_FOMPROBLEMS/sequentialIHTP/
+    ```

     **Explanation**:
     - Replace `/path/to/your/repo/` with the actual path where you have cloned your repository containing the `Changed codes` folder.
-    - The `cp` command copies the modified `ensembleClass.C` and `ensembleClass.H` files from the `Changed codes` folder to the `ITHACA-FV/src/` directory, replacing the original files.
+    - The `cp` command copies the modified files from the `Changed codes` folder to the appropriate directories in the ITHACA-FV and ITHACA-FV-KF repositories, replacing the original files.

+3. **Recompile the ITHACA-FV and ITHACA-FV-KF libraries**:

-3. Once the files are replaced, recompile the ITHACA-FV library to ensure the changes take effect:
+    After replacing the files, recompile the libraries to ensure the changes take effect.

 ### 2. `Data Assimilation _Multiquadric-RBF`